AlibabaCloudDocs/nat/intl.en-US/Pricing/Pay-as-you-go.md

 -   Pay-as-you-go NAT gateways are billed based on the billing cycle.
 Bills are generated and fees are deducted from your account after each billing cycle.
 -   You can delete pay-as-you-go NAT gateways at any time.
 After you delete a NAT gateway, the NAT gateway is no longer billed.
 For more information, see [Delete a NAT gateway](/intl.en-US/User Guide/Create NAT gateways.md).
--   [Pay-by-data-transfer](#section_v5g_sue_5bj): You are charged based on the amount of network traffic that a NAT gateway forwards.
-Fees may vary in each billing cycle.

 ## Pay-by-data-transfer